Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Setup: nonequilibrium stationary states

 Notice that Eq.~(\ref{eq:EspSM}) could also describe the thermodynamics of active matter systems, as long as $X$ describes the trajectories of all degrees of freedom that are driven out of equilibrium (in the example of Panel(b) in Fig.~\ref{fig:NESSmodel} this involves the dynamics of both the gray and white spheres).

-We start this chapter with Sec.~\ref{sec:conv} that summarises results in conventional stochastic thermodynamics, which forms a useful point of reference for the more general results, derived in later sections of this chapter, that follow from martingale theory.
+We start this Chapter with Sec.~\ref{sec:conv} that summarises results in conventional stochastic thermodynamics, and which forms a useful point of reference for the more general results that follow from martingale theory and are derived in the later sections of this Chapter.
 Subsequently, in Sec.~\ref{sec:marSecondFr}, following Refs.~\cite{Chetrite:2011,neri2017statistics, chetrite2019martingale,chetrite2018peregrinations, neri2019integral}, we review some of the central results from martingale theory for thermodynamics, namely, the martingale versions of the fluctuation relations and the ensuing versions of the second law of thermodynamics.
-In Sec.~\ref{sec:stop7}, we review the main results on splitting probabilities, first-passage times, and extreme value statistics of entropy production, taken mainly from Refs.~\cite{neri2017statistics, neri2019integral}, and we also review thermodynamic bounds on first-passage times of dissipative currents, taken from Refs.~\cite{gingrich2017fundamental, neri2022universal, neri2022estimating}.
+In Sec.~\ref{sec:stop7}, we review results on splitting probabilities, and the statistics of first-passage times, and extreme values of entropy production, taken mainly from Refs.~\cite{neri2017statistics, neri2019integral}.
+Next we review thermodynamic bounds on first-passage times of dissipative currents, taken from Refs.~\cite{gingrich2017fundamental, roldan2015decision, neri2022universal, neri2022estimating, neri2022extreme}.
 The last Sec.~\ref{sec:overcoming} discusses an application, namely how to overcome classical limits on thermodynamic processes by stopping a stochastic process at a cleverly chosen moment~\cite{neri2019integral}.